List of A Song of Ice and Fire characters: Tycho Nestoris

 Tycho Nestoris is a representative of the Iron Bank of Braavos.
 Tycho is sent to the Wall to negotiate payment of the debt of the Iron Throne with King Stannis Baratheon.
 Jon Snow negotiates with him for the use of his ships for a voyage and a loan to purchase food for the winter while the Night's Watch provides him guides to reach Stannis, who has left Castle Black.

 Quaithe

-Quaithe of the Shadowis a shadowbinder from Asshai.
+Quaithe of the Shadow is a shadowbinder from Asshai.
 She speaks the Common Tongue and wears a dark red lacquer wooden mask to conceal her appearance.
 She is also one of the three representatives from Qarth who arrive at Vaes Tolorro with Jhogo in search of dragons, the other two being Xaro Xhoan Daxos and the warlock Pyat Pree.
 Inside Qarth, Quaithe warns Daenerys she must leave.
 She also warns Daenerys she "must path beneath the shadow" and she will find truth in Asshai.
 Later, Quaithe warns Daenerys in her dreams while she rules Meereen to embrace her dragon heritage, and also of several enemies she must watch out for that will betray her.
 Daenerys cannot discern whether she is friend or foe.